Message from the Building Official

 Development Fees to Increase on August 2018

-On June 4, 2018 the City Council approved an update to the Master Fee Schedule that will take effect on August 4, 2018.
-The fee increase will effect building permit fees for new construction, tenant improvements and additions.
-The Master Fee Schedule has been made available to view here: Master Fee Schedule
+On June 4, 2018, the City Council approved an update to the Master Fee Schedule that will take effect on August 4, 2018.
+The fee increase will affect building permit fees for new construction, tenant improvements and additions.
+The Master Fee Schedule has been made available to view here: Master Fee Schedule (PDF)

 The "Solar Energy Permits" ordinance provides standards as accepting and approving applications electronically, directing the Chief Building Official to develop a checklist of all requirements for small rooftop solar energy systems to allow for expedited review, and authorizes the Chief Building Official to administratively approve such applications.
 The Ordinance implements procedures developed by the State of California task force on Solar Energy.